Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Identifying Valence and Arousal Subspaces

-Figure~\ref{fig:va_recovery} reports recovery performance across layers.
+Figure~\ref{fig:va_recovery_generalizability}(a) reports recovery performance across layers.
 Using PC1 alone, valence is well captured ($r = 0.89$ at layer 4), with correlations exceeding $0.80$ across most middle layers---indicating valence aligns with the principal axis of variation among emotion steering vectors.
 Arousal, by contrast, is poorly captured by any single principal component ($r = 0.54$).
 Ridge regression over multiple components improves both: valence reaches $r = 0.97$ and arousal reaches $r = 0.87$.
 This asymmetry implies valence constitutes the dominant dimension of emotion steering vectors, while arousal is distributed across secondary components.

-\para{Circular Geometry of Emotion Representations.} Projecting emotion steering vectors onto the learned VA subspace reveals a circular arrangement analogous to Russell's circumplex model found in human psychology~\citep{russell1980circumplex}.
+\para{Circular geometry of emotion representations.} Projecting emotion steering vectors onto the learned VA subspace reveals a circular arrangement analogous to Russell's circumplex model found in human psychology~\citep{russell1980circumplex}.
 Qualitatively, positive emotions (\textit{joy, gratitude}) oppose negative ones (\textit{sadness, grief}) along valence, while high-arousal states (\textit{excitement, anger}) separate from low-arousal states (\textit{relief, sadness}) along the orthogonal axis (Figure~\ref{fig:circumplex}).
 To quantify this structure, we fit circles to the projected coordinates using algebraic least squares, minimizing squared radial residuals.
-We report \emph{circularity}---the ratio of mean to standard deviation of distances from the fitted center---where higher values indicate tighter circular arrangement.
-Figure~\ref{fig:circumplex} shows the fit at layer~31, where circularity reaches 3.17 with normalized RMSE of 0.30.
-Similar circular geometry is observed across layers and supported by concurrent work \citep{sofroniew2026emotionconcepts,choi2026latentstructureaffectiverepresentations}.
+We report circularity (the ratio of mean to standard deviation of distances from the fitted center), where higher values indicate tighter circular arrangement.
+Figure~\ref{fig:circumplex} shows the fit at layer~31, with similar circular geometry observed across layers.

+We note a methodological subtlety: the VA axes are fitted on the model's self-reported scores for 27 emotion \emph{labels}, while the steering vectors projected onto these axes are mean-difference activations computed over GoEmotions \emph{text passages}.
+The regression, by construction, defines directions that align with how the model rates 27 words, and the circumplex structure of steering vectors projected on the label-derived axes is not strictly guaranteed by the method.